POLITICAL SCIENCE

 of social artifacts.
 In addition to giving the basic requirements of a degree in political science, the program

 emphasizes the utility of learning social and political roles.
-The goal for a study in the Political Science major
+The goal for a study in the Political Science and Public Administration major

 is to maximize students' capacity to analyze and interpret the significance and dynamics of political events